Who Is Responsible for Employee Engagement Accountability?

 Employee engagement matters to the people and to the business.
 The impact of lower employee engagement scores is pretty startling.
 Companies with low levels of engagement report:

 Employee Engagement Accountability by Role

-Leaders need to buy into and support engagement initiatives and lead others as they walk the talk.
-An effective way to keep leaders on track is to provide the data that shows the difference increased engagement can make – in business and people performance.
-This is how HR can grab and keep the attention of the company leadership.
+An effective way to keep leaders on track is to provide the data that shows the difference increased engagement can make in moving both people and business strategic priorities forward.
+This is how HR can grab and keep the attention of leadership.

 The Bottom Line

 Engagement matters and is the responsibility of everyone – from top to bottom – in the organization.
 No one is “off the hook.”
 Employee engagement accountability is everyone’s responsibility.